Taz (wrestler): Early career (1987–1993)

-Senerchia had his first World Wrestling Federation (WWF) match on August 19, 1991, as The Tazmaniac, when he was defeated by Ray Odyssey.
-He then made his only appearance ever in World Championship Wrestling (WCW) when he defeated Joey Maggs in a dark match at a Saturday Night taping in Atlanta, Georgia on February 8, 1993.
+Senerchia had his first World Wrestling Federation (WWF) match on August 19, 1991, as the Tazmaniac, when he was defeated by Ray Odyssey.
+In November 1992, Senerchia (as "Tazmaniac") toured Japan with New Japan Pro-Wrestling (NJPW) as part of its "Wrestling Scramble" series; his matches during the tour included a loss to Pegasus Kid in Tokyo's Ryōgoku Kokugikan.
+He made his only appearance ever in World Championship Wrestling (WCW) when he defeated Joey Maggs in a dark match at a WCW Saturday Night taping in Atlanta, Georgia on February 8, 1993.
 He would then make his second appearance in the WWF on May 5, 1993.
 Wrestling in a dark match at a Wrestling Challenge taping in Portland, ME, Tazmaniac would beat Scott Taylor.
 He would go on to make two additional appearances on house shows in New Jersey on June 29 and June 30, losing to Jim Powers on each occasion.

 Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1999)

 Early years and injury (1993–1995)

 Wrestling as "The Tazmaniac", Senerchia debuted in the Philadelphia-based promotion Eastern Championship Wrestling (ECW) in October 1993 at NWA Bloodfest.
 He formed a tag team with Joe Chetti (brother of Chris Chetti) called The Tazmaniacs.
 When that team broke up, he was put into another team with Kevin Sullivan, with whom he won the Tag Team Championship twice.
 During his second reign as Tag Team Champion with Sullivan, The Tazmaniac became a double champion when he also won the Television Championship for one night in March 1994.
 For most of the rest of the year he floated around the tag ranks, teaming with different partners.
 He held the title once more, this time with Sabu, until Sabu was legitimately fired by ECW owner Paul Heyman for no-showing an event in favor of touring Japan for New Japan Pro-Wrestling.
 In August 1994, The Tazmaniac competed in a one-night eight-man tournament for the vacant NWA World Heavyweight Championship, losing to Shane Douglas in the quarter-finals.

 The Tazmaniac was put out of action by a legit injury for much of 1995.
 On July 20, during a tag team match 2 Cold Scorpio and Dean Malenko delivered a spike piledriver to him, and though he knew it was about to be performed, he did not have time to properly protect himself.
 As he explained on the DVD documentary The Rise and Fall of ECW, "I landed right on my forehead and just jacked my whole neck back and that was it."
 The neck injury was so bad that, according to Tommy Dreamer, hospital staff couldn't believe he'd walked into the hospital where he sought help after the match.
 Though he was unable to wrestle, Paul Heyman continued to pay him per their oral agreement, forging a loyalty between the men.